 The OED defines Arboretum as "A place devoted to the cultivation and exhibition of rare trees: a botanical tree garden".

-FoTF Lynford Arboretum meets between 4 and 6 times a month on Wednesdays and Sundays.
-The schedule for 2016 is can be viewed here, and we invite FoTF members to assist in this project.
+FoTF Lynford Arboretum meets between 4 and 6 times a month on Wednesdays and Sundays and we invite FoTF members to assist in this project.
 If you are interested in becoming involved with this project, (gardening on a rather grand scale), please contact FoTF by email firstname.lastname@example.org.